 Early July and a promising yellow had overtaken the pale green.
 But the fruit was still solidly hard.
 I waited.

 At last the day came when I spied on its leaf litter the egglike shapes whose mottled edges promised the degree of ripeness I’d been waiting for.
 I picked two, put them in my bag and promptly forgot about them.
 One night while my husband was at work, I smelled a heavenly, tropical scent.
 Perfect timing.
 My mate does not approve of my promiscuous grazing habits, so I chose the route of non-confrontation: Eat it while he’s out.

-Identifying and Harvesting Edible and Medicinal Plants, by infamous urban forager Steve Brill, had advised, “Enjoy when ripe.”
+In Identifying and Harvesting Edible and Medicinal Plants, infamous urban forager Steve Brill had advised, “Enjoy when ripe.”
 So I did.